 To apply for midwife registration:

-- Complete an application form.
+- Complete an application form

-- Submit the application form with the following required documents to CMBC by email (firstname.lastname@example.org), fax (604-730-8908) or mail (#603-601 West Broadway, Vancouver, BC V5Z 4C2):
+- Submit the application form with the following required documents to BCCNM by email (firstname.lastname@example.org), fax (604-899-0794) or mail (900 – 200 Granville Street, Vancouver, BC V6C 1S4):

-- copy of diploma or other proof of graduation;
+- copy of proof of graduation;

-- proof of completion of a Canadian neonatal resuscitation (NRP) course;
+- proof of completion of a Canadian neonatal resuscitation (NRP) course; and

 - Write and pass the Canadian Midwifery Registration Exam.